-2018 will mark 100 years since The Representation of the People Act and The Parliament (Qualification of Women) Act was passed to reform the electoral system in Great Britain which for the first time extended voting rights to some women of and gave women over the age of 21 the right to stand for election as an MP.
-Both pieces of legislation marked major advances for women’s political participation and empowerment.
-The celebration of this historical moment provides a timely opportunity to reflect upon the advances that have been made for women’s political participation, power and leadership in the UK, as well as considering the persistent challenges and contrasting and comparing with the situation in other countries.
+2018 will mark 100 years since The Representation of the People Act and The Parliament (Qualification of Women) Act was passed to reform the electoral system in Great Britain.
+This was the first time extended voting rights were given to some women, and it also gave women over the age of 21 the right to stand for election as an MP.
+Both pieces of legislation marked major advances for women's political participation and empowerment.
+The celebration of this historical moment provides a timely opportunity to reflect upon the advances that have been made for women's political participation, power and leadership in the UK, as well as considering the persistent challenges and contrasting and comparing with the situation in other countries.

-Building on upon findings and recommendations of the British Council’s recent report on Gender equality and empowerment of women & girls in the UK: Meeting the Challenge of the Sustainable Development Goals the research will examine the current situation in the four nations of the UK to provide an in-depth report on the current picture of women’s political participation, power and leadership, highlighting the progress that has been made, existing strengths and persisting gaps, challenges and priorities.
+Building upon findings and recommendations of the British Council’s recent report on Gender equality and empowerment of women & girls in the UK: Meeting the Challenge of the Sustainable Development Goals, the research will examine the current situation in the four nations of the UK to provide an in-depth report on the current picture of women’s political participation, power and leadership, highlighting the progress that has been made, the existing strengths and persisting gaps, and the challenges and priorities.

 Join the conversation

 To generate conversation and awareness in advance of the Women, Power and Politics research, we are asking people to join the debate on social media and respond to the following question using the hashtag #WomenPowerPolitics:

 '100 years ago, (some) women gained the right to vote in the UK but worldwide there are still gender inequalities in politics and power.
 What change would you like to see over the next 10 years?'

 Mikayla Jones answers the question in the video above.
 Mikayla is the Birmingham Senior Programme Manager for UpRising.

 Any further questions should be sent to firstname.lastname@example.org